 Here are the basics:

 - Over-the-counter inserts are mass produced to fit many common foot shapes and address a number of common pain points.
 They cost less than custom orthotics (often much less), but they’re also usually made from cheaper materials and wear down faster.
 They also cannot correct significant biomechanical issues.
 That said, their multiple layers of cushioning and moderate support for heels and arches may be “good enough” for people with more manageable pain and soreness.

 - Custom orthotics are prescribed by a licensed practitioner (such as Dr. Levine) and customized to meet individual needs.
 We will cast your feet and send the mold to an orthotics lab, so they can create insoles to your exact specifications.
 Because they’re made just for you, custom orthotics can offer significantly better relief for more serious pain, caused by conditions like heel pain, tendinitis, and even diabetic wounds.
 They can also be made to correct biomechanical issues with your walking gait.

 While custom orthotics are generally more expensive than the store-bought alternatives, they also tend to be more durable, and can often be refurbished or adjusted periodically to remain at peak effectiveness.

-Orthotics are valuable tools to support your feet so they can better handle pressure or absorb shock.
 The right pair of orthotics can go a long way in relieving or eliminating pain and improving foot function.
 The key is to know what your unique feet need for support.
-Let our team at Absolute Foot Care Specialists in Las Vegas help you determine whether or not you would benefit from orthotics, and what kind you need.
-Use our website or call (702) 839-2010 to schedule a consultation with our team.
+Let our team at Absolute Foot Care Specialists in Las Vegas help you determine whether you would benefit from orthotics, and what kind you need.
+Use our website or call (702) 839-2010 to schedule a consultation.